Frequently asked questions

 The time needed to process an access request can vary.
 In straightforward cases, it may take a few weeks.

-Access decisions are made by the depositing institution, not by FEGA Sweden.
+Access decisions are made by the organisation responsible for the data, not by FEGA Sweden.
 The timeline depends on the organisation’s access review process, the documentation needed for the request, and whether any legal, ethical, or practical questions need to be clarified before access can be granted.

 What is a Data Access Committee in a Swedish context?

-In the EGA system, a Data Access Committee (DAC) is the function associated with a dataset that handles access requests.
-In Sweden, however, DAC is not a specific legal concept.
+A Data Access Committee (DAC) is the role or group associated with a dataset that handles access requests in the EGA system.

 At Swedish public authorities, such as Swedish universities, disclosure decisions are normally made according to the organisation’s delegation of authority.
 If a request concerns disclosure of confidential information containing sensitive personal data, an individual confidentiality and harm assessment must be made before access to data can be granted.